-There is increasing evidence that JOLs encourage relational encoding, particularly when they are elicited for related cue-target word pairs.
+There is increasing evidence that JOLs encourage relational encoding, particularly when they are provided for related cue-target pairs.
 However, the exact link between relational encoding and cue-strengthening remains unclear.
 As noted above, the cue-strengthening account requires a match between cues-strengthened at encoding and whether they are prioritized at test.
 Recent findings challenge this requirement, as positive reactivity has been observed for pair types in which relatedness cues are not diagnostic of later cued-recall (e.g., backward paired associates; Maxwell & Huff, 2023) and even when pairs are indirect associates that are unrelated through traditional free-association norms (e.g., mediated associates which appear unrelated at encoding; Maxwell & Huff, 2024).
-Critically, the finding that JOLs are reactive on mediated associates cannot be fully explained by cue-strengthening processes, given this pair type lacks strong relatedness cues.
+Critically, the finding that JOLs are reactive on mediated associates cannot be fully explained by cue-strengthening processes, given mediated pairs lack strong relatedness cues.

 One explanation is that JOLs emphasize multiple aspects of word pair relatedness.
 For example, the relations between cue-target pairs can be classified as being a priori or a posteriori in nature (see Koriat, 1981).
 First, a priori relatedness represents the probability that a pair’s cue would elicit the target as a response.
-A priori relatedness is thought to reflect the extent to which a concepts are linked within an associative network and is best represented by free-association norms (e.g., De Deyne, Navarro, Perfors, Brysbaert, & Storms, 2019; Nelson, McEvoy, & Schrieber, 2004).
-Because this type of relatedness can be directly measured via free association measures, we refer to this type of word pair relation as normative relatedness.
+A priori relatedness is thought to reflect the extent to which concepts are linked within an associative network and are best represented by free-association norms (e.g., De Deyne, Navarro, Perfors, Brysbaert, & Storms, 2019; Nelson, McEvoy, & Schrieber, 2004).
+Because this type of relatedness can be directly measured via these free-association norms, we refer to this type of word pair relation as normative relatedness.
 Second, a posteriori relatedness reflects the judged degree of relatedness between the cue and target when both words are presented together at encoding.
 As such, it reflects participants’ in-the-moment perceptions of pair relatedness, irrespective of normed response probabilities (Koriat, 1981).
 We refer to this type of word pair relation as perceived relatedness.

 Both normative and perceived relatedness can influence JOLs.
-For example, normative relatedness is critical for cued-recall testing, as pairs which are low in associative strength have targets that are more difficult to retrieve at test.
+For example, normative relatedness is critical for cued-recall testing, as pairs which are low in association strength have targets that are more difficult to retrieve at test.
 Any strengthened relatedness cues in a pair with low normative relatedness (e.g., backward paired-associates) would not be diagnostic of later remembering.
 However, JOLs are particularly sensitive to changes in perceived relatedness.
 For example, pairs which are perceived at encoding as being strongly related typically receive higher JOLs relative to pairs perceived as being unrelated, regardless of their underlying levels of normative relatedness.
-Importantly, however, normative and perceived relatedness are not mutually exclusive, as word pairs may be high in one or both types of relatedness (see Koriat & Bjork, 2005).
+Importantly, normative and perceived relatedness are not mutually exclusive, as word pairs may be high in one or both types of relatedness (see Koriat & Bjork, 2005).